DevExpress-Examples/asp-net-mvc-grid-change-editor-type-based-on-another-editor-value/Readme.md

 **[[Run Online]](https://codecentral.devexpress.com/e4825/)**
 <!-- run online end -->

-This example demonstrates how to change an editor type for a certain field based on the value of another editor in edit form.
+This example demonstrates how to change an editor type for a certain field based on the value of another editor in the edit form.

 ![](grid-edit-form.png)

 ## Implementation Details

-In this example, the type of `LastName` column editor changes from textbox to combobox when the `FirstName` editor value equals 'newperson'.
+In this example, the type of `LastName` column editor changes from _textbox_ to _combobox_ when the `FirstName` editor value equals `newperson`.

 ```jscript
 ﻿function onTextChanged(s, e) {